PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-java-quickstart.md

     import java.util.List;
     ```

-## <a name="create-a-search-client"></a>Bir arama istemcisi oluşturma
+## <a name="create-a-search-client"></a>Create a search client

-1. Uygulama `VideoSearchAPIImpl` API uç noktanız ve bir örneğini gerektirir ve istemci `ServiceClientCredentials` sınıfı.
+1. Implement the `VideoSearchAPIImpl` client, which requires your API endpoint, and an instance of the `ServiceClientCredentials` class.

     ```java
     public static VideoSearchAPIImpl getClient(final String subscriptionKey) {